certara/pyDarwin/docs/Options.rst

 * ``author``
 * ``random_seed``

-Basically any setting can be overridden, just be cautious not to override algorithm or penalties.
-Unless you know it's exactly what you want.
+Basically, any setting can be overridden.
+However, be cautious to not override the algorithm or penalties (unless this is intended).

 When you override nested settings, you don't have to specify every single value in the section, only those you want to be changed.